tusharsinghrawat/Elevate-Internship-Task-3/README.md

-# 📘 Web Development Internship – Task 3
+# Elevate Labs Web Development Internship – Task 3
 ## REST API to Manage a List of Books (Node.js + Express)

 This project is a simple **REST API** built using **Node.js** and **Express** to manage a list of books.